FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 provision of a school warden at Templeglantine also take place and that clarification be

-sought on where funding for the school wardens in Adare and Newcastle West is sourced.--- 9
+sought on where funding for the school wardens in Adare and Newcastle West is sourced.
+---
+9

 16. Notice of Motion submitted by Councillor L. Galvin